PhillKroger/Keneasyio/README.md

-# Keneasy.io web application, a site for filtering clothes and creating sets
+# Keneasy.io web-site for filtering clothes and creating sets

 **Introduction**